Eating and drinking

 Can Pinet, Tarbena – in the village itself there is another authentic family restaurant, here too the whole family present in the open kitchen or service.
 Usually a bit less busy than above: here there is simply no terrace with a view, but the food is just as good and the interior is also cozy.

 Gusto Italiana, Orba – both a pizzeria and a ‘normal’ Italian restaurant, so something for everyone.
-We had a delicious a la carte meal there and will definitely come back again.
+We had a delicious a la carte meal there once, second time was more average though.

 Bar-restaurant La Plaza, Orba – at the hotel at the square you can get a good menu del dia, for an incredible 12 euros.